NovaSharx/Novabrato/README.md

 # Novabrato

-Novabrato is guitar music theory learning application designed for beginner guitar players.
+Novabrato is a guitar music theory learning application designed for beginner guitar players.

 ## Fretboard
 Users can explore a virtual guitar fretboard tool with 24 frets of notes.